 - Salt and pepper to taste

-- Cook the rice with 1:1 ratios (rice:water) with adding piece of ginger into the rice and some salt flakes, on a medium high heat until fluffy and cooked through, about 7-8 minutes.
+- Cook the rice with a 1:1 ratio (rice: water) with adding a piece of ginger into the rice and some salt flakes, on medium-high heat until fluffy and cooked through, about 7-8 minutes.
 Remove ginger from the rice.